Hands on: Hands on: Fujifilm GFX 100 review

 Also like the X-T30, the new hi-res snapper features phase detection AF with a staggering 3.76 million points to choose from and covering practically the entire frame – the GFX 50S, for comparison, uses contrast-detect AF with only 425 available points.
 There’s even improved face and eye detection.

 Continuous burst speed is 5fps (as compared to 3fps on the 50S), with buffer depths of 41 JPEGs and 14 lossless compressed RAW files (or 13 uncompressed RAW files).
 Using the electronic shutter, however, will drop the frame rate to 2.9fps.
-The GFX 100 is still capable of capturing 16-bit RAW files in single-shot mode and 14-bit shots when using continuous mode, though.
+The GFX 100 is capable of capturing 16-bit RAW files in single-shot mode and 14-bit shots when using continuous mode.

 As we mentioned earlier, this is the first time uncropped 4K video capture has been incorporated in a medium format camera.
 The GFX 100 can record both DCI (4,096 x 2,160) and UHD (3,840 x 2,160) at up to 30fps using the entire width of the sensor.
 There’s also the ability to use the cinema oriented Eterna Film Simulation mode.
 4K output is 4:2:2 10-bit uncompressed video via HDMI, or 10-bit 4:2:0 video to an SD card.